benmor20/benmor20.github.io/hummingbird.md

 In the summer of 2022, I worked in the Olin College RoboLab on a project called Hummingbird.
 The goal of this project was to create a swarm of drones that could each complete different tasks in a cramped, enclosed environment.
-For that summer, the team's goal was to provide proof of concept within a ten week period.
+For that summer, the team's goal was to provide proof of concept within a ten-week period.

 My specific task was to create a path planning algorithm and test it in a